Code-Institute-Submissions/white-wedding/README.md

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.
 - [HTML] This project uses HTML as its base language.
 - [Bootstrap](https://bootstrap.com) This project uses Bootstrap for default styling.
+- [JavaScript/jQuery] Calm down.
+I'm not that advanced yet.
+But to manage to get some responsive bits working, I added the jQuery-links from Bootstrap components' start page.
 - [CSS] This project uses CSS for bits that require personal styling, overwriting the more conventional Bootstrap styles.
 - [FontAwesome](https://fontawesome.com) This project uses Font Awesome to provide some extra glow with cool, free icons.
 - [GoogleFonts](https://fonts.google.com) This project uses three fonts (Great Vibes, Raleway & Roboto) found on the Google Fonts website.